AlphaDelta/Secure-Desktop/README.md

  * Runs under the .NET Framework 2.0
  * Strict cleanup system terminates orphan processes often created by malicious programs after the primary process has closed
  * Desktop agent that ensures cleanup and provides in-desktop hotkeys
-   * Supresses accidental PrintScreen presses in the event privacy is a concern (Hold ctrl to circumvent).
+   * Suppresses accidental PrintScreen presses in the event privacy is a concern (Hold ctrl to circumvent).
    * Ctrl + Alt + K - Emergency exit (In the event the primary process becomes indefinitely unresponsive).
    * Ctrl + Alt + V - View processes currently open in the secure desktop.
    * Ctrl + Shift + Esc - Open Task Manager in the secure desktop.